The 6 Best Turntables for Sampling: Giving Old Jams a New Spin

 The most interesting feature of the STR8.150 is perhaps the record speed.
 It can play records at 33, 45 and 78.
 If you’re a record lover, you will certainly appreciate the 78 addition, since it gives you the opportunity to play those extremely rare cuts.
 It also has a very powerful motor, which provides you with consistent speeds and stability.

 This turntable features an additional S/PDIF output that can be connected directly to a sound card, which can be precious for all modern DJs.
+It also supports most modern turntable speakers.
 Along with the great sound quality, the Stanton STR8.150 gives you functions that just aren’t possible with analog turntables.